gurumukhi/webassembly-cheatsheet/README.md

 - LLVM can be used as a compiler framework, where you provide the "front end" (parser and lexer) and the "back end" (code that converts LLVM's representation to actual machine code).
 - LLVM can also act as a JIT compiler - it has support for x86/x86_64 and PPC/PPC64 assembly generation with fast code optimizations aimed for compilation speed.

-## WebAssembly key concepts
-### Module:
-Represents a WebAssembly binary that has been compiled by the browser into executable machine code.
-A Module is stateless and thus, like a Blob, can be explicitly shared between windows and workers (via postMessage()).
-A Module declares imports and exports just like an ES2015module.
-### Memory:
-A resizable ArrayBuffer that contains the linear array of bytes read and written by WebAssembly’s low-level memory access instructions.
-### Table:
-A resizable typed array of references (e.g. to functions) that could not otherwise be stored as raw bytes in Memory (for safety and portability reasons).
-### Instance:
-A Module paired with all the state it uses at runtime including a Memory, Table, and set of imported values.
-An Instance is like an ES2015 module that has been loaded into a particular global with a particular set of imports.

 ## Interesting articles/resources:
 * https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts
 * https://webassembly.org/getting-started/js-api/